Blechnum gibbum [BLEK-num, GIB-bum] is a hard fern belonging to the family Blechnaceae.

 Size & Growth

-It grows comparatively faster than most other tree fern types known for their slow growth.
+It grows comparatively faster than most other tree fern types known for its slow growth.
 It is seen growing as an understory plant in forested areas.

 The fronds of the plants are comprised of bright green-colored, and slightly drooping leaflets are of two types – spore-bearing and sterile.